digitalr00ts/marketing/README.md

 | Dark Green |  | 0 129 46 |
 | Light Green |  | 0 147 47 |
 | Background |  | 3 0 25 |

+# Publishing Notes

+## Export PDF

+When exporting from Scribus, make sure under the 'Color' tab, the output is set as 'Printer'